Suppression of shear ionic motions in bismuth by coupling with large-amplitude internal displacement: Introduction

-The rhombohedral Bi crystal features two Raman-active modes of $A_{1g}$- and $E_g$-symmetries, as shown in Fig.~\ref{rhombo}(a), which are associated with the variations in the internal displacement $u$ and in the shear angle $\theta_{A7}$, respectively.
+The rhombohedral Bi crystal features two Raman-active modes of $A_{1g}$- and $E_g$-symmetries, which are associated with the variations in $u$ and $\theta_{A7}$, respectively, as shown in Fig.~\ref{rhombo}(a).
 Theoretical simulations predicted that introduction of photocarriers \cite{Murray2005, Zijlstra2006} transforms the potential energy surface (PES) along the $A_{1g}$ coordinate from a double well into a flattened single well, as schematically illustrated in Fig.~\ref{rhombo}(b).
-The susceptibility of the PES to the electronic distribution near the Fermi level leads to a significant enhancement of coherent $A_{1g}$ phonons via displacive excitation of coherent phonons (DECP) mechanism \cite{Cheng1991, Zeiger1992} and has thereby made the $A_{1g}$ mode a model target for optical studies on ultrafast electron-phonon coupling dynamics \cite{Cheng1990, Cheng1991, Hase2002, Misochko2004, Ishioka2006, Boschetto2008, Katsuki2013, Sheu2013, Misochko2014, Cheng2017, Geneaux2021, Thiemann2022, Papalazarou2012, Leuenberger2013, Perfetti2015}.
-In the DECP generation mechanism photoexcitation induces a sudden shift of the equilibrium coordinate from $Q_z^\text{min}$ to $Q_z^E(N)$ and gives a driving force that is dependent on the excited carrier density $N$ \cite{Zeiger1992}.
-The equation of motion can be written as:

-The driving force can be approximated by a Heaviside step-function of time if the carriers are created sufficiently fast and live sufficiently long (displacive limit).
-In this case the coherent ionic displacement $Q_z$ can be described by a shifted damped harmonic function:
+The susceptibility of the PES to the electronic excitation leads to a significant enhancement of coherent $A_{1g}$ phonons via ``displacive excitation of coherent phonons (DECP)" mechanism \cite{Cheng1991, Zeiger1992} and has thereby made the $A_{1g}$ mode a model target for optical studies on non-equilibrium electron-phonon coupling \cite{Cheng1990, Cheng1991, Hase2002, Misochko2004, Ishioka2006, Boschetto2008, Katsuki2013, Sheu2013, Misochko2014, Cheng2017, Geneaux2021, Thiemann2022, Papalazarou2012, Leuenberger2013, Perfetti2015}.
+In the DECP generation mechanism a photoinduced shift in the equilibrium coordinate gives a driving force that is dependent on excited carrier density $N$ \cite{Zeiger1992}.
+If the carriers are created sufficiently fast and live sufficiently long (displacive limit), the coherent ionic displacement $Q_z$ can be described by a shifted damped harmonic function: